Cldfire/self-host-social/README.md

 ## Frontend

 The frontend is in `svelte-app` and is written in JS with the Svelte 3 framework.
-Run `npm install` and then `npm build`.
+Run `npm install` and then `npm run watch`.

-I still need to set up live reloading w/ the Rust backend, so as of right now you'll have to re-run `npm build` after every change.
+(Make sure you also start the backend seperately.
+Live reload should be working.)

 ## Backend